onap/integration/test/mocks/datafilecollector-testharness/simulator-group/README.md

 ###Summary of scripts and files
 `consul_config.sh` - Convert a json config file to work with dfc when manually started as java-app or container and then add that json to Consul.

+`dfc-internal-stats.sh` - Periodically extract jvm data and dfc internal data and print to console/file.

 `docker-compose-setup.sh` - Sets environment variables for the simulators and start the simulators with that settings.

 `docker-compose-template.yml` - A docker compose template with environment variables setting.
 Used for producing a docker-compose file to defined the simulator containers.